Sailing in Australia: Northern Territory

 Darwin has two yacht clubs, the Darwin Sailing Club and the Dinah Beach Cruising Yacht Association.

 The Darwin Ambon Yacht Race is held in August annually.

 Victoria

 In Victoria, sailing is centred on Port Phillip Bay and Western Port Bay.

 Sail Melbourne is an annual sailing Regatta run by Yachting Victoria at various yacht clubs around Port Phillip Bay.
-Sail Melbourne is a Grade 1 International Sailing Federation event and the is the largest off the beach regatta in the Southern Hemisphere.
+Sail Melbourne is a Grade 1 International Sailing Federation event and is the largest off the beach regatta in the Southern Hemisphere.

 Western Australia

 Sailing centred on the Swan River in Perth.

 The Fremantle to Bali yacht race and rally is a 2500 km yacht race starting in May.